ChronoBlog

 http://m.nydailynews.com/entertainment/gossip/jimmy-greenspoon-dog-night-died-article-1.2146224

-It was April 25, 1974, the night of a THREE DOG NIGHT concert in the Amarillo Civic Center Coliseum.
+It was October 25, 1974, the night of another THREE DOG NIGHT concert in the Amarillo Civic Center Coliseum.

 It was only my second time to run a spotlight so I became a bit apprehensive when the show's lighting director called on the headphones to tell me,